-VII.
+VIII.
 CONCLUSION AND FUTURE WORK

-The implementation clearly demonstrated the feasibility and effectiveness of the proposed approach to utilization of the onchip diagnostic capabilities of FPGAs with high-speed serial transceivers.
-The use of the soft-IP controller instantiated in the FPGA allows a single-point access to the control and diagnostic interfaces of all components forming the link.
+The implementation of the optical link test system clearly demonstrated the feasibility and effectiveness of the proposed approach to utilization of the on-chip diagnostic capabilities of FPGAs with high-speed serial transceivers.
+The use of the soft-IP controller instantiated in the FPGA allows a singlepoint access to the control and diagnostic interfaces of all components forming the link.
 Combined with computational capabilities and a high-level programming language interpreter running inside the FPGA, it enables extensive optical link performance evaluation without relying on any additional test and measurement equipment and significantly shortens the system debugging and testing times.
 As an additional benefit all the implemented functionality is still available in the deployed system and may be used for remote monitoring and diagnostics.